-Phil applies a multi-disciplinary approach involving microbiology, product development, flavour and sensory science and increasing social science to determine how the way a food is produced and promoted impacts on its suitability, acceptability and value in the market place.
+Phil is a Professor in the Department of Food Science at the University of Otago.
+He applies a multi-disciplinary approach involving microbiology, product development, flavour and sensory science and, increasingly, social science to determine how the way a food is produced and promoted impacts on its suitability, acceptability and value in the market place.

 McKinlay Professor of Global Health, Department of Preventive and Social Medicine